Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Application to the Framingham Teaching Dataset

-In this section, we briefly discuss how model selection techniques can be used to best specify the working imputation model for a real dataset using the Framingham teaching dataset, which is publicly available in the \textit{riskCommunicator} package in R \citep{riskCommunicator}.
-The Framingham Study is a landmark study in epidemiology, which prospectively studies cardiovascular diseases and their risk factors. \citet{AtemMatsoukaZimmern2019, AtemSampeneGreene2019} investigated the relationship between the ages of cardiovascular disease onset for participants ($Y$) and their parents ($X$) using the Framingham ``Offspring Study.''
-The Offspring Study data are not publicly available, so we use the Framingham teaching dataset for demonstration of a related model instead.
+The Framingham Study is a landmark study in epidemiology, which prospectively studies cardiovascular diseases and their risk factors.
+It has previously been used to investigate the relationship between the ages of cardiovascular disease onset for participants and their parents using the ``Offspring Study'' (e.g., Atem, Qian, Maye, Johnson, and Betensky 2017).
+The Offspring Study data are not publicly available, so we used the Framingham teaching dataset \cite{riskCommunicator} to demonstrate our methods with a related model instead.

+The Framingham teaching dataset contains laboratory, clinical, questionnaire, and cardiovascular event data on a subset of \num{4434} patients from the original study.
+Patients were excluded from our analysis if they (i) had prevalent hypertension at first visit, (ii) had only one study visit, or (iii) were missing body mass index (BMI) at first visit.
+These criteria left $n = 2218$ patients, and $1211$ ($55\%$) were diagnosed with hypertension during follow-up.

-Suppose we are interested in the relationship between a patient's systolic blood pressure (SBP) at their first visit ($SBP_0$, in millimeters of mercury [mmHg]) and their SBP at either hypertension diagnosis or last hypertension-free visit ($SBP_1$, in mmHg).
+Suppose we were interested in the relationship between a patient's systolic blood pressure (SBP) at their first visit ($SBP_0$, in millimeters of mercury [mmHg]) and their SBP at either hypertension diagnosis or last visit ($SBP_1$, in mmHg).
 When nearing a hypertension diagnosis, patients may begin new medical or lifestyle treatments.
-Thus, a key predictor for $SBP_1$ is the time from baseline to hypertensive status ($TIME$), which is correlated with both $SBP_0$ and $SBP_1$ and, hence, failing to adjust for such a covariate could lead to downstream bias.
-However, $TIME$ is subject to possible random right censoring, since not everyone will have been diagnosed.
+Thus, a key predictor for $SBP_1$ is the time to hypertensive status ($TIME$).
+Moreover, $TIME$ is correlated with $SBP_0$ and $SBP_1$, so failing to adjust for it, a confounder, could lead to downstream bias.

-We further adjust for sex assigned at birth ($FEMALE$), continuous age ($AGE$), and body mass index ($BMI$) at each patient's first visit.
-Thus, the model of interest is a linear regression:
+We further adjusted for sex ($FEMALE$), $AGE$ (in years), and $BMI$ at first visit.
+Thus, the model of interest was a linear regression:

-where the coefficient $\beta_1$ describes how patient blood pressure changes, on average, after controlling for proximity to hypertension diagnosis and sex, age, and BMI at first visit and errors $\epsilon$ are assumed to follow a mean-zero normal distribution with unknown variance $\sigma^2$.
+where $\beta_1$ described how BP changes, on average, after controlling for proximity to hypertension diagnosis and sex, age, and BMI at first visit.
+The $TIME$ to hypertension covariate was randomly right-censored for $1007$ undiagnosed patients ($45\%$).
+To model SBP change in \eqref{eq:mod_framingham}, $TIME$ to hypertension for patients who had not yet been diagnosed was imputed.